jagregory/abrash-black-book/src/chapter-03.md

 without stopping, and a pulse is generated for a single clock period.
-While the pulse is not held for nearly as long as in square wave mode, it doesn't matter, since the 8259 interrupt controller is configured in the PC to be edgeand hence cares only about the existence of a pulse from timer 0, not the duration of the pulse.
+While the pulse is not held for nearly as long as in square wave mode, it doesn't matter, since the 8259 interrupt controller is configured in the PC to be edge-triggered and hence cares only about the existence of a pulse from timer 0, not the duration of the pulse.
 As a result, timer 0 continues to generate timer interrupts in divide-by-N mode, and the system clock continues to maintain good time.